1098-T/Education Tax Credits Information

 The American Opportunity Credit may be claimed for qualified tuition and related expenses paid for each student in the taxpayerís family who is enrolled at least half-time in one of the first four years of postsecondary education and who is enrolled in a program leading to a degree, certificate, or other recognized educational credential.
 The amount that may be claimed as a credit is generally equal to: (1) 100 percent of the first $2,000 of the taxpayerís out-of-pocket expenses paid for each eligible studentís qualified tuition and related expenses, plus (2) 25 percent of the next $2,000 of the taxpayerís out-of-pocket expenses paid for each eligible studentís qualified tuition and related expenses.
 Thus, the maximum credit a taxpayer may claim for a taxable year is $2,500 multiplied by the number of students in the family who meet the IRS eligibility criteria.

-For 2012, the amount a taxpayer may claim as the American Opportunity Credit is gradually reduced for taxpayers who have modified adjusted gross income between $80,000 and $90,000 ($160,000 and $180,000 if you file a joint return).
-A taxpayer whose modified adjusted gross income is greater than $90,000 (greater than $180,000 for joint filers) cannot claim the American Opportunity Credit.
+For 2013, the amount a taxpayer may claim as the American Opportunity Credit is gradually reduced for taxpayers who have modified adjusted gross income between $80,000 and $90,000 ($160,000 and $180,000 if you file a joint return).
+A taxpayer whose modified adjusted gross income is $90,000 or more ($180,000 or more for joint filers) cannot claim the American Opportunity Credit.

 If the taxpayer is claiming the Lifetime Learning Credit for a particular student, none of that studentís expenses for that year may be applied toward the American Opportunity Credit.